I’m a writer, editor, designer, and culture producer—and also, I’m a mother of two. I live in the San Francisco Bay Area.

 These days I pursue creative work (both personally and professionally) that encourages innovative storytelling, shares diverse and authentic stories, marries art and science/research, and connects to multicultural and marginalized audiences.
 I'm also interested in creating opportunities for others.

 My ideal projects are ones that help me grow intellectually and culturally, especially any that require figuring solutions for tough problems or stretching/breaking traditional concepts.

-My road to becoming a freelance creative was hardly straightforward.
 My education background includes a bachelor's in psychology with specializations in Asian American studies and business administration from UCLA.
 I also pursued a graduate degree in architecture at UCLA.

 From 2010-2015, I was the creative director of Anthology Magazine, a home and lifestyle print magazine that I co-founded with Anh-Minh Le.